sschmeier/genomics-tutorial/ngs-qc/index.rst

 .. note::

    We are not going to do this step here, as this has been already done.
-Please see the :doc:`../ngs-mapping/index` section on how to map reads against a genome.
+Please see the :doc:`../ngs-mapping/index` section on how to map reads against a reference genome.

 Adapter trimming